 Construction.
 Containerhomes.net.
 Epic Studio.
 May 18, 2010 - When our architects first mentioned using cellulose as the primary insulation for the Creative Co-Op, I have to admit it was not even on my radar screen.

 I have a great deal of trust in their material choices, but the idea of using recycled newspaper for serious insulation alluded me.
 I grew up in Brooklyn, NY in a bungalow style house built in 1922.
 When built, most of these homes had no insulation in the walls and attic whatsoever.
+Cutting holes in the walls and pumping in cellulose was how many of these homes were later retrofitted to provide some degree of protection from the heat and cold.
+It never seemed to do a very good job.
+I started my online research not on Google, but on You-Tube.
+Posted by Vic Cherubini on May 20, 2010 May 15, 2010 - The idea of being inside of a large metal box in the heat of a Houston, Texas summer is a bit scary.
+Below I will share my findings with you, followed by my ideas for an insulation system and some comments from our architects.
 Articles.
 R One.
 Title slide - Pecha Kucha 16 @intuitionale On Tuesday, November 8th, I gave a small presentation at Pecha Kucha 16 in Jacksonville on Container homes.

 For those of you not familiar with this very fun and exciting presentation style, check out the official Pecha Kucha website and check out the Pecha Kucha Jax Facebook page as well.
 Essentially it’s a 20×20 format – you’ve got 20 slides and 20 seconds to talk about each slide.
 This adds up to about a 6 1/2 minute presentation on whatever topic you choose.
 Then a brief Q&A period at the end and now get your ass off the stage and let the next contestant get to work!
 Container construction illustration illustration of housing square footage growth in one generation containers = high quality single family homes While I focused on the “cargotecture” aspect of housing, this presentation was really part of a larger discussion that I’ve been having on this blog for quite some time about more responsible and more compact living.
 Like this: One Cool Habitat.
 One Cool Habitat is built out of a 20′ shipping container, using the chasis of the container as a basis for the space.

 They cut out space for windows and doors, efficiently reusing the cut parts or sending them off to shipping container rebuilders.
 Windows are bonded to the frame of the structure similar to how a car windshield is attached — this provides extra support for the frame.
+Rather than traditional insulation and wall facing, a composite panel is used that provides efficient insulation, strength, and a wall.
+This composite is also fire-retardant, vermin proof and fully recyclable.
 Groups.
 Firmitas.org.
 Copyright © 2012-2014 by Zack Smith.